-This course defines TAT's teledramatic philosophies and concepts, and provides examples of teledramatic processes and teledramatic-created artistic works.
-The course also introduces students to the expanding range of 21st century digital-age storytelling as well as career opportunities in the professional fields of entertainment and global communication.
-This course is the gateway to understanding the innovations of TAT and its unique, integrated training in its five artistic/technical disciplines: theater production, filmmaking, video/TV production, radio/audio broadcasting, and new media production.
+Defines TAT's teledramatic philosophies and concepts, and provides examples of teledramatic creative processes and artistic works as well as career opportunities in the professional fields of entertainment and global communication.
+The gateway to understanding the innovations of TAT and its unique, integrated training in its five storytelling mediums: theater, film, video/TV, radio, and new media.